open-guides/og-aws/README.md

 	-	[Service Catalog](https://aws.amazon.com/servicecatalog/): IT service approval and compliance
 -	**Probably-don't-need-to-know services:** Bottom line, our informal polling indicates these services are just not broadly used — and often for good reasons:
 	-	[Snowball](https://aws.amazon.com/importexport/): If you want to ship petabytes of data into or out of Amazon using a physical appliance, read on.
+	-	[Snowmobile](https://aws.amazon.com/snowmobile/): Appliances are great, but if you've got exabyte scale data to get into Amazon, nothing beats a tractor trailer full of drives.
 	-	[CodeCommit](https://aws.amazon.com/codecommit/): Git service.
 You’re probably already using GitHub or your own solution ([Stackshare](http://stackshare.io/stackups/github-vs-bitbucket-vs-aws-codecommit) has informal stats).
 	-	🕍[CodePipeline](https://aws.amazon.com/codepipeline/): Continuous integration.
 You likely have another solution already.
 	-	🕍[CodeDeploy](https://aws.amazon.com/codedeploy/): Deployment of code to EC2 servers.
 Again, you likely have another solution.